 What you will do

-- Own embedding and retrieval quality end to end: models, chunking, ranking, evaluation
+- Own exact and meaning-based retrieval quality end to end: models, chunking, ranking, and evaluation

 - Make recall understand intent — time ranges, entities, and question-shaped queries — not just vector similarity